yml/sandbox/concurrency/README.md

     n += 1
 ```

-**python**

-* ~17 000 req/s
+* **Python** ~17,000 req/s

-**pypy**

-* ~22 000 req/s
+* **PyPy**  ~22,000 req/s

-**GO**

-* ~21 000 req/s
+* **Go**  ~21,000 req/s

-pypy is faster than go by a small margin but as far as I am concerned I would say that the 3 solutions are within the same order of magnitude.
+PyPy is faster than go by a small margin but as far as I am concerned I would say that the 3 solutions are within the same order of magnitude.

-## concurrency
+## Concurrency

-The beauty of GO is that it only takes 2 letters to move from the synchronous to a concurrent version `go` in front of the function call to `fibHandler(conn)`.
-In addition of this simplicity there is one obvious way to do it.
+The beauty of Go is that it only takes 2 letters to move from a synchronous to a concurrent version.
+Simply add `go` in front of the function call to `fibHandler(conn)`.
+Not only is it simple, but, unlike Python, there is one obvious way to do it.

-The python equivalent is way harder to pull off, one could argue that it is probably out of reach for a huge portion of experimented python developer.
-David Beazley illustrates very well the phenomenal diversity of approaches that could be taken, all broken to some extend.
-I am sure some other candidates comes to your mind: asyncio, twisted, tornado, ...
+The Python equivalent is way harder to pull off, one could argue that it is probably out of reach for a huge portion of experienced Python developers.
+David Beazley illustrates very well the phenomenal diversity of approaches that could be taken, all broken to some extent.
+I am sure some other candidates comes to your mind: asyncio, Twisted, Tornado, etc.

 Below you can see the coroutines version with a zest of ProcessPoolExecutor.